waleko/waleko.github.io/content/authors/admin/_index.md

 After high school, I was admitted to the Higher School of Economics in St. Petersburg.
 I was top student of both semesters and completed coursework projects, including Cavoke -- a semester-long C++ project in a mentored team of three.

 In 2022, I transferred to Constructor University Bremen, a English-speaking, international-focused university located in Bremen, Germany.
 I continue to compete in international olympiads such as IMC and NWERC (ICPC semi-final), where I placed in the top 20% as part of a team.
-I am also currently involved in a machine learning research work in applying machine learning to material science.
+I am also currently involved in a research work in applying machine learning methods to material science.

 I am currently looking for an internship for summer 2023.